 Find the data export option.
 In the left sidebar, click Data Privacy.
 Scroll down to the section called “How LinkedIn uses your data” and click Get a copy of your data.

-Select Connections only not the full archive.
-LinkedIn gives you two options: download your full data archive or select specific data.
-Choose the specific data option and tick only Connections.
-The full archive is large and takes much longer.
-You only need the Connections file.
+Select Connections only, not the full archive.
+LinkedIn offers your full data archive or specific data.
+Choose specific data and tick only Connections.
+Watch for the separate Contacts category in the same list, which holds contacts synced from your phone or email account, a different thing from your LinkedIn network.
+The full archive is large and takes much longer, and you only need the Connections file.

 Click Request archive.
 LinkedIn sends an email to your registered address with a download link.
-The Connections file typically arrives within a few minutes to a few hours.
-The full archive can take up to 24 hours another reason to request only the Connections file.
+When we tested it, the Connections file arrived within the hour, while the full archive can take up to 24 hours, one more reason to request only the Connections file.

 Download and extract the ZIP file.
 The email contains a link back to LinkedIn.
 Click it and then click Download archive.
 You get a ZIP file.
 Extract it and find the file named Connections.csv.
 That is your contact list.